sefeoglu/dcat-converter/README.md

 ```
 https://edoc.hu-berlin.de/oai/request/?verb=ListRecords&metadataPrefix=oai_dc
 ```

-* <b> Note: The data is harvested in partitions (100 records per request).
-We do not want to import all RDF files into the portal with each update.
-We only import the new data into portal.
+ **Note: The data is harvested in partitions (100 records per request).
+Entire data is not harvested and imported into the portal with each update.**
 ## 3. Data Collection